-Even if you have the best security system in place, it’s critical to use the type of security camera lens that fulfills all your requirements, whether your surveillance area is large or small, near or far.
+Even if you have the best life safety system in place, it’s critical to use the type of security camera lens that fulfills all your requirements, whether your surveillance area is large or small, near or far.
 Rather than simply choosing one that seems a one-size-fits-all lens, the lens chosen for your business should always fit very specific parameters and fulfill very specific functions so that your efforts to keep your business safe and secure are effective.
-Knowing which security camera lens to install saves time and money as well as increases the likelihood for capturing what you intend.
+Knowing which security camera lens to install saves time and money as well as increases the likelihood of capturing what you intend.

 Lens Focal Length

 The focal length of a security camera lens – measured in “mm” – controls the distance that the camera sees.
 The most common focal length is 3.6mm, which allows roughly a 72-degree field of view.
 This focal length is effective for residential use as well as small-scale surveillance applications.
 The greater the focal length, the greater its distance of focus.
 The smaller the focal length, the wider its field of view.

 Field of View